-NCI tells us 5 out of every 10 people said the case manager always or usually tells them about public services the family can get.
+NCI tells us 7 out of every 10 people said the case manager always or usually tells them about public services the family can get.

 People receiving services have a service plan.
-The service plan should include things the person wants and needs.
-NCI asked families about their family member's service plan.
+The service plan should include things he person wants and needs.
+11

-Does the service plan have all of the things your family member needs?
+Does the service plan have all the things your family member needs?

-NCI tells us 8 out of every 10 people said the service plan has all of the things their family member needs.
+NCI tells us 8 out of every 10 people said the service plan has all the things their family member needs.